Many people arrive here after several attempts to quit porn.

 Neurochemical reward.
 Porn delivers a dopamine hit that your brain learns to rely on.
 Over time, it takes more novelty, more intensity, or more time to get the same effect.
 This is tolerance, and it's the same mechanism behind most addictive behaviors.

 Emotional regulation.
-Most people don’t watch porn because they’re “horny.”
-They watch it because they’re stressed, lonely, bored, anxious, or numb.
-Porn becomes the fastest route to feeling something different, or feeling nothing at all.
+Many people watch porn when they are stressed, lonely, bored, anxious, or numb.
+It can become the fastest route to feeling something different, or feeling nothing at all.

 How to quit a porn addiction: the core framework